Friday, September 20, 2024

 27. Atlanta Braves

 My complaint with these is not the actual uniform - I actually think they're sharp.
-It's that these are just their regular retro uniforms.
+It's that these are nearly identical to their Hank Aaron-era uniforms.
+Yes we've established that the '70s have the best style, but not a literal copy.
 Nothing is new or creative about these in any way.

 Tier 6: Why Even Bother?